LSSTDESC/qp/docs/user_guide/basicusage.md

 ### Attributes

-Now that we have an `Ensemble`, we can check the data it contains using `ens.metadata` or `ens.objdata`.
+Now that we have an `Ensemble`, we can check the data it contains using {py:attr}`qp.Ensemble.metadata` or {py:attr}`qp.Ensemble.objdata`.
 These show the dictionaries of data that define our `Ensemble`.
 To select one or more of the distributions in our `Ensemble`, you can easily slice the `Ensemble` object itself, for example `ens[0]` will yield an `Ensemble` object with just the data for the first distribution.

 Let's use these data dictionaries to quickly plot one of our distributions (for more details on plotting distributions see <project:cookbook.md#plotting-using-x_samples>):